bostrot/telegram-support-bot/README.md

 [![pipeline status](https://gitlab.com/botty-group/erics-container-repo/badges/main/pipeline.svg)](https://gitlab.com/botty-group/erics-container-repo/-/pipelines)

 # [Telegram Support Bot](https://github.com/bostrot/telegram-support-bot) (Ticketing system for Telegram)
-is a support bot for telegram bots, using the Telegraf framework (by [@dotcypress](https://github.com/dotcypress)).
+is a support bot for telegram bots, using the ~Telegraf framework (by [@dotcypress](https://github.com/dotcypress))~ [grammY Framework](https://grammy.dev/).
 It lets users create tickets which will be send to a staff group and can be answered by a reply.

 Telegram ticketing implementation: